jshttp/media-typer/README.md

 Format an object into a media type string.
 This will return a string of the mime type for the given object.
 For the properties of the object, see the documentation for `typer.parse(string)`.

+If any of the given object values are invalid, then a `TypeError` is thrown.

 ## License